Recommendation: GSI LEP (v1)

 contains required flags (for example, if the script only needs to process errors, check that flags

-, 1 )) != -1).After a message passes these checks, recipient SHOULD process the message as desired.
-For performance, it is RECOMMENDED to iterate through the remaining elements of list
+is either a blank string, matches the recipient script's name, or matches a substring of the recipient script's name.After a message passes these checks, recipient SHOULD process the message as desired.
+For performance, it is RECOMMENDED to iterate through the remaining elements of parameters

 , if any, through an if-else or if-return tree.